 What is in this leaflet

-Read this leaflet carefully before you start to use FLAREX Eye Drops.
+Please read this leaflet carefully before you use FLAREX Eye Drops.

-This leaflet has been written to answer some common questions about FLAREX Eye Drops.
+This leaflet answers some common questions about Flarex.
 It does not contain all of the available information.
 It does not take the place of talking to your doctor or pharmacist.

 All medicines have risks and benefits.
-In deciding to prescribe FLAREX Eye Drops for you, your doctor has weighed the potential risks and the expected benefits of using this medicine.
+Your doctor has weighed the expected benefits of you using FLAREX against the risks this medicine could have for you.

 What FLAREX is used for